 Another important step to establish strong connection, is being crystal clear on why you are in the business you are in.
 Why you do what you do?
 Having a concrete idea on the purpose behind your business is instrumental.

 Once you have that level of understanding, you can start crafting stories that can build these connections by creating a relationship between your purpose, product and the psychological and emotional make up of people.
 Stories can be in any medium, from Ads to press releases.

 marketers using three or more channels in any one campaign earned a 287% higher purchase rate than those using a single-channel campaign.

 Reaching customers in just one form or through one channel is like trying to make a 60-second elevator pitch to the CEO of a company and expecting it to work every time.
 High risk.
 You need to leverage a multitude of platforms to reach consumers and pitch to them.

 Omni-channel marketing requires a solid data & analytics capability and tools to ensure your marketing campaigns are headed in the right direction.

-What can an Omni-channel marketing structure look like.
-Let’s say you have fashion brand and you have a few stores and well as an online store.
+What can an Omni-channel marketing structure look like?
+Let’s say you have a fashion brand and you have a few stores and well as an online store.
 You could run

 - Location targeted search ads to target consumers as they are out shopping and searching for your product